linkedin/swift-style-guide/README.md

 Specifics from these guidelines + additional remarks are mentioned below.

-This guide was last updated for Swift 3.0 on December 7th, 2016.
+This guide was last updated for Swift 3.0 on January 14th, 2017.

 ## Table Of Contents